13 Ways To Identify Top Talent In Your Organization & Keep Them

 Eventually, they bring in revenue.

-Which other attribute have you noticed in top talent?
+Which other attribute have you noticed in top talents?